waffle-iron/hoodoo-framework/README.md

+# DEPRECATED - this framework is unfinished and will not be worked on moving forward
+...sometimes I just like to look back at old code :)

 # Hoodoo WordPress Framework 0.1.0

 Hoodoo is a WordPress Framework build for quick templating of custom themes and also a built in Front-end editing system utilizing ACF Plugin (acf_form function).